couchbase/docker/enterprise/couchbase-server/4.0.0/README.md

 **Verify container start**

-The `docker run` command above will return a container id, eg, `1163fd8df`.
-Use the container id to view the logs:
+The `docker run` command above will return a container ID, such as `1163fd8df`.
+Use the container ID to view the logs:

 ```
 $ docker logs 1163fd8df